Harbor Logo in white color

-The Case for Dividend Growth: Harbor Dividend Growth Leaders ETF (GDIV)
+The Case for Dividend Growth

 Dividend growth investing focuses on companies with the potential to increase dividend payments.
 (While often grouped together, this approach differs from dividend yield investing which focuses on companies with high, rather than growing, dividend yields).
 The combination of dividend focus, and growth orientation may allow investors to participate in up markets while mitigating risk during down markets, and help investors maintain purchasing power amidst high inflationary environments.